VDU Assessment – Are You Sitting Comfortably?

 - Ensure that an eye test is made available to every employee who uses a VDU.

 More than ever before, we are sitting for long periods of time, a lot more than our ancestors did!
 We sit on the way to work in the car/train/bus and then (if you are an office worker) you arrive at your desk and could be sitting at that for possibly your entire work day!

 Our bodies are not made for all this sitting down!
 We need to move, but if we can’t move, we have to make sure that we are sitting as comfortably as possible.

 It might seem kind of crazy to think that using a VDU can be dangerous for your body.
 See below, some of the health implications:

-Poor posture – The majority of people that I carry out assessments on, are not sitting correctly at their desk.
+Poor posture – The majority of people that I carry out assessments on are not sitting correctly at their desks.
 They are hunched over, sitting in contorted positions.
-Poor posture results in backaches, sore necks, tight shoulders and hips.
+Poor posture results in backaches, sore necks, and tight shoulders and hips.
 Thankfully, a few simple adjustments can ensure that you when you are sitting, that you are sitting comfortably.

 Eye Strain – Probably an obvious one.
 Continuous work on our computers means more eyestrain for us.
 It’s important to ensure that you are sitting at the right distance from your monitor.

 Tip: Rule of thumb, the monitor should be at arm’s distance away from you.
 Also, make sure you are not straining your eyes looking up or down, use a monitor riser and make sure your eyes are resting comfortably on the screen.
 Your employer should have an eye-test policy in place, get your eyes tested and wear the glasses you are given if needed.
 Make sure you know how to use the brightness and contrast features on your monitor, lots of people I meet, have no idea where they are!